larsloetgering/larsloetgering/README.md

-- 👋 Hi, I’m @larsloetgering
+Hi, I’m @larsloetgering
-My name is Lars Loetgering.
 I am a postdoctoral researcher interested in Computational Imaging, Algorithm Design, and Optics.
 Since January 2021 I am affiliated with the Fibre and Waveguide Lasers Group of Jens Limpert at Helmholtz Institute and Institute of Applied Physics, Jena, where I am working on XUV ptychography together with Jan Rothhardt.
 Moreover, I have a part-time position in the Bio-Nanoimaging Group of Rainer Heintzmann at IPHT Jena, where I work on inverse modeling.
 Previously, I worked